nektro/zig-unicode-uca/README.md

 # zig-unicode-uca

-Zig bindings for the contributory data files for the Unicode Collation Algorithm.
+Zig bindings for the Unicode Collation Algorithm

+Last updated as of Unicode 13.0.0

 https://www.unicode.org/reports/tr10/